imageio/imageio/docs/reference/core_v3.rst

 Low-Level Access
 ^^^^^^^^^^^^^^^^

-Sometimes you may wish for low-level access to a plugin or file, for example,
+At times you may need low-level access to a plugin or file, for example,
 because:

-- you wish to have fine-grained control over when it is opened/closed.
+- you wish to have fine-grained control over when the file is opened/closed.
 - you need to perform multiple IO operations and don't want to open the file multiple times.
 - a plugin/backend offers unique features not otherwise exposed by the